Mukundan C. Menon: Career

-After graduating from St. Thomas College, Thrissur, Menon moved to Delhi and worked as a freelance journalist from 1969 to 1970.
-He formed the Association for Protection of Democratic Rights (APDR) in 1972.
+After graduating from St. Thomas College in Thrissur, Menon moved to Delhi, where he worked as a freelance journalist from 1969 to 1970.
+In 1972, he founded the Association for Protection of Democratic Rights (APDR).

-Menon worked with the APDR in Delhi for the release of the prisoners of the Communist Party of India (Marxist-Leninist) and campaigned to save the lives of the two tribals, Kista Gowda and Bhoomaiah, who were ultimately hung during The Emergency.
+While with APDR in Delhi, Menon campaigned for the release of prisoners associated with the Communist Party of India (Marxist-Leninist).
+Kista Gowda and Bhoom were ultimately hanged during The Emergency.
 This work led to his own incarceration during The Emergency.
-After his release, he edited the journal Third World Unity between 1978 and 1980.
+Following his release, he edited the journal, Third World Unity between 1978 and 1980.

-As the Delhi State secretary of the People's Union for Civil Liberties, Menon addressed issues related to the death penalty, preceding the Supreme Court directive that the death penalty is used only in the rarest cases.
-He continued his work in the human rights movement in Hyderabad and Thiruvananthapuram, where he worked as a journalist.
+As Delhi State secretary of the People's Union for Civil Liberties, Menon addressed death penalty issues.
+He then continued his work as a journalist in the human rights movement in Hyderabad and Thiruvananthapuram.

-Menon's work included reporting on massacres in Bhagalpur (1980) as well as the massacres of Sikhs in 1984.
-He acted as a mediator during the Ayyankali Army's Palakkad District Collector hostage situation on 4 October 1996.
-From 1981 to 1993, he worked as an investigative journalist based in Hyderabad.
+Menon's work included reporting on massacres in Bhagalpur in 1980 and the massacres of Sikhs in 1984.
+He also acted as a mediator during the Ayyankali Army's Palakkad District Collector hostage situation on 4 October 1996.
+Additionally, from 1981 to 1993, he worked as an investigative journalist based in Hyderabad.

 In 1994, Menon became involved in the human rights movement in Kerala.
-He was elected Secretary of the National Confederation of Human Rights Organizations (NCHRO), an umbrella organisation of human rights groups, in 1997.
+He was elected Secretary of the National Confederation of Human Rights Organizations (NCHRO), an umbrella organization of human rights groups, in 1997.
 He worked with Human Rights Watch (USA), People's Watch Tamil Nadu, and South India Cell for Human Rights Education and Monitoring (Bangalore).

 In 1999, he received a Human Rights Award from the Middle East Malayali Association.

-Menon was a regular columnist for Al Jazeera, Rediff News, Indian Currents, Meantime, Thejas, and The Milli Gazette.
-Menon also wrote for Thejas fortnightly and ultimately became an editorial consultant and the Resident Editor of Thejas Daily.
+Menon was a regular columnist for Al Jazeera, Rediff News, Indian Currents, Thejas, and The Milli Gazette.
+Menon later became an editorial consultant and the Resident Editor of Thejas Daily.

+Menon reported on issues such as alleged human rights violations, the treatment of tribal people and Dalits, and police violence.
+His reporting included coverage of deaths in police custody in Alappuzha, including that of Thangal Kunju.

+Menon published a critical commentary on Hindutva fascism and was described by some commentators as controversial.
+Some media associated with Sangh Parivar alleged that Menon was sympathetic to banned organizations.
+As a human rights activist, Menon condemned the role of the security forces in human rights violations and the high level of impunity that benefited those responsible for human rights violations.

+Menon died on 12 December 2005 at the age of 57, following complications caused by cardiac arrest.
 Upon learning of Menon's death, Dr. Zafarul Islam Khan, editor of The Milli Gazette, said, "We are shocked to know of the untimely demise of our friend Mr. Mukundan C. Menon.
 He was a great fighter for human and civil rights in this country".

-Menon spoke out against police atrocities and issues related to tribal people, Dalits, and backward communities.
-His work covered issues regarding excessive police brutality, the death of Thangal Kunju and others in police custody in Alappuzha, and several other human rights violations.

-Menon wrote against Hindutva fascism, which led to accusations of being a terrorist sympathizer by Sangh Parivar dominated media.
-As a human rights activist, Menon condemned the role of the security forces in human rights violations and the high level of impunity that benefited those responsible for human rights violations.

-Menon died on 12 December 2005, following complications caused by a cardiac arrest.